Blank-check firm led by ex-Goldman banker aims for $500 million IPO

 Lemkau, one of the most high-profile dealmakers on Wall Street, will lead the blank-check vehicle and John Phelan, co-founder of MSD Partners, will serve as the chairman.

-Lemkau, who was widely seen as a potential candidate for the role of Goldman Sachs’ chief executive officer, retired from the bank last year to join MSD Partners, which is the family investment office of Dell Technologies Inc founder Michael Dell.
+Lemkau, who was widely seen as a potential candidate for the role of Goldman Sachs’ chief executive officer, retired from the bank last year to join MSD Partners.

 Before being tasked to serve as co-head of investment banking in 2017, Lemkau had jointly led Goldman’s mergers and acquisition department for a number of years.